DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 * the action tells the policy to decrypt
 * The source property is specified, therefore this policy will decrypt the value found in the context variable "ciphertext".
-* Because there is a decode-source property, the policy will base64-decode the value of "ciphertext" to derive the actual byte array for the ciphertext.
+* Because there is a `decode-source` property, the policy will base64-decode the value of "ciphertext" to derive the actual byte array for the ciphertext.
 * Specifying the key and iv, rather than a passphrase means that the policy will use these data directly.
 There is no PBKDF2 iteration.
 The key and the iv are both passed as hex-encoded strings, and the policy decodes them accordingly, based on decode-hex and decode-iv.
 * no mode or padding specified, so `AES/CBC/PKCS5Padding` is used.
-* The result is decoded via UTF-8 to produce a plain string.
-(This only works if the original clear text was a plain string).
+* The callout decodes the result via UTF-8 to produce a plain string.
+Of course, This will work only if the original clear text was a plain string!
+* Because there is no `output` property specified, the callout places the result by default into the variable `crypto_output`.

 ## Example: 256-bit Encryption with a Passphrase, and different settings